-Lord Chair Professor in Engineering; Professor and Department Head, Engineering and Public Policy (where he served for 38 years as the founding Department Head, stepping down in August 2014); also Professor in the Department of Electrical and Computer Engineering / The H. John Heinz III College; Co-Director (with Inês Azevedo) of the Center for Climate and Energy Decision Making; Director, Wilton E. Scott Institute for Energy Innovation
+University and Lord Chair Professor of Engineering; Head and Professor, Department of Engineering and Public Policy (where he served for 38 years as the founding Department Head, stepping down in August 2014); also Professor in the Department of Electrical and Computer Engineering / The H. John Heinz III College; Co-Director (with Inês Azevedo) of the Center for Climate and Energy Decision Making; Director, Wilton E. Scott Institute for Energy Innovation

 Analysis of problems in technology and policy, especially related to energy and the environment.

 - Ph.D.
 (Applied Physics and Information Science), University of California, San Diego, 1969

 - M.S.
 (Astronomy and Space Science), Cornell University, 1965